 Chiang Mai Tours

-One of the great things about Chiang Mai is its proximity to nearby nature, sights and other towns.
 Tours from Chiang Mai take visitors into the mountains and to play with elephants, to famous temples and tea plantations, and to northern Thai cities and hill tribe villages.

-Choosing the Best Day Trips from Chiang Mai
+Choosing a Day Trip from Chiang Mai

-Deciding which Chiang Mai tour – or tours – to take can be overwhelming; there are just so many options!
-There are half-day, full-day and multi-day tours; big bus tours, small group tours and personalized tours; cheap, mid-range and expensive tours.
-We think the best way to wade through all the options is to read reviews from fellow travelers.
-Organized Chiang Mai tour providers like Viator and Get Your Guide allow visitors to sort through the massive number of tours, clearly see inclusions, exclusions and read through the reviews.
+We believe the best way to wade through the options is to read reviews from fellow travelers.
+Organized Chiang Mai tour providers like Viator and Get Your Guide allow you to sort through the tours, clearly see inclusions, exclusions and pour through the reviews.

-We have only taken one Chiang Mai tour, an all-day trekking trip that included numerous activities, like playing with elephants, bamboo rafting, visiting a hill tribe, hiking through the forest and swimming at a waterfall.
-In the end, the tour fell short of our expectations – and, in hindsight, we would have chosen a different tour.
+In the end, the tour fell short of our expectations – and, in hindsight, we would have chosen a different one.

-Popular Day Trips from Chiang Mai
+More Excursions from Chiang Mai

-Ethical Elephant Camp
+Chiang Mai Ethical Elephant Camp

 Chiang Rai and Golden Triangle